It’s no secret that status pages are an effective way to keep your customers informed.

 Status Page: https://www.githubstatus.com/

-Overall, it’s not a bad status page, considering timely updates, and minimalistic design to a certain degree.
+Overall, it’s not a bad status page, considering timely updates and the minimalistic design to a certain degree.
 However, as we mentioned before in our extensive research on GitHub outages, more information could be provided to improve transparency.

 12. Litmus